hackfest-dev/HF24-Anuraksha/README.md

-Community Emergency Response Network (CERN) is a technology-driven initiative aimed at addressing the shortcomings of existing emergency response systems by creating a locally integrated network of rapid responders.
+Anuraksha is a technology-driven initiative aimed at addressing the shortcomings of existing emergency response systems by creating a locally integrated network of rapid responders.
 Leveraging accessible technology, CERN facilitates immediate assistance during crises, ensuring swift and accurate responses to individuals in distress within local communities.

 ## Built With